OFFENSIVE AND DEFENSIVE DEVELOPMENT CAMP

 Cairns Arena, South Burlington, VT

-Designed for advanced players born between 2003 and 2009, the goal of this 3-day camp is to teach attendees to be well-rounded, 200-foot players within their position.
+Designed for advanced players birth years 2003 - 2009, the goal of this 3-day camp is to teach attendees to be well-rounded, 200-foot players within their position.

 Players will receive 2 hours of on-ice instruction with 30-40 minutes of video review each day, with on-ice and video review sessions led by G4H Head Coach Meghan Sweezey and current Norwich University Assistant Coach Taylor Willard (coach bios below).